yaserawajan/redux-ecq/README.md

 npm install --save redux-ecq
 ```

-The library is a typescript-first library, there is no need for installing any additional typings.
+This library is a typescript-first library, there is no need for installing any typings.

 ## Usage
 ### The Entity Model